Psychomotor Therapy

 What is Psychomotor Therapy?

-Some of our team member are advance trained with RMT and MNRI therapy (primary reflexes integration programs).
+Some of our team member are trained in advanced primary reflexes integration programs, such as RMT and MNRI therapy.

 Motor Skills: Fine and gross motor coordination, balance, spatial awareness.